jerry9871/CausalLinkSim/README.md

 ## Inspirations and principles behind

+I start from a postulate that the existence is relational.
+Whatever exists _has to_ interact with something else, and that is the very definition of existence.
+I furthermore state that the relation is directional and causal, meaning that the existence of a single component of reality can influence another and vice versa.
+Entities that do not fulfill these criteria are excluded from our reality.
+The next postulate is that the causality propagation speed is finite and forms a basis of what we perceive as space time container.
 The simulation is built around my idea of replacing **fields** in physics with **causal links**.
 I define the causal link is a fundamental, unilateral, non-physical coupling relation along which the interaction propagates.
 A **particle** is a potentiality, that manifests itself into physical existence.
 Spacetime is the observable metric emerging from the NxN causal link network.
 Further principles I follow are:

-- Causality is fundamental and "speed" of causality is constant and finite.
 - Everything only exists in relation to eveyryhing else.
 Without relation, there is no existence in spacetime and existence loses meaning.
+- Causality is fundamental and "speed" of causality is constant and finite.
 - Block universe doesn't exist and the future is not determined.
 Observers can't agree on simultaneity and time manifests itself as evolution of the causal links locally.
 - Time is not intertwined with space as a dimension, rather it's just the **fundamental causality metric** of space.
 - The common notion of a "field" is non-physical in the same way as hereby defined causal link is non-physical, because physicists defined the field as a potentiality for interaction.